demisto/content-docs/docs/incidents/incident-classification-mapping.md

   - Pull from *integrationName* - Cortex XSOAR fetches events from the instance (alerts, notifications etc.)
   - Upload JSON file - Upload a file containing the rawJSON object from the integration.
 The file must be uploaded in JSON format.
   - Skip getting samples - Map the attributes without event data.
 This is not recommended.
+  - External schema support - Enable the get-mapping-fields command that pulls the remote schema for the different incident types, and their associated incident fields, from the remote system.

 4. Set the classification key.